disinformationalist/push_swap/README.md

 This sorter uses a custom algorithm to sort the stack, An overview of how it works will be given in the Algorithm section. [#Algorithm](#algorithm)
 This algo is not very elegant, but is more of a monster created by combining all the working ideas I had into one body and brought to life for the sole purpose of getting the 100 and 500 length stacks sorted faster than any other means.
 With the lowest lows, and lowest overall averages,

-👑**The Frankenstein's Monster algorithm presented here yeilds the fastest verifiable solution in existence**.👑
+### 👑**The Frankenstein's Monster algorithm presented here is the fastest verifiable solution in existence**.👑

 At least, of any that I could find on github or the internet in general.

 For full credit, 100 integers in under 700 moves, and 500 in under 5500.